Magnolia TX Divorce Lawyer – Initial Divorce Consultation

 We work with you immediately after becoming involved in your case to assess your need for temporary orders and determine how best to address each specific need.

 Case issues involving children in particular are often won at the temporary orders stage if it can be shown at a final trial that maintaining the status quo protects the stability of and is in the best interest of the children.
 This is why it is so important to have an Magnolia TX divorce lawyer well equipped with the experience and know how necessary to aggressively advocate on your behalf early on in your case.

 Magnolia TX Divorce Lawyer – Uncontested Divorce

 In an uncontested divorce, the parties have reached an agreement amongst themselves on all issues related to property, children, and any other issue relevant to the divorce.
-Generally, one spouse will thereafter hire an attorney for the limited purpose of filing the divorce petition with the Court and preparing the divorce decree to ensure it properly reflects the parties’ agreement.
+Generally, one spouse will thereafter hire a family law attorney for the limited purpose of filing the divorce petition with the Court and preparing the divorce decree to ensure it properly reflects the parties’ agreement.
 Once the parties sign off on the decree, the decree will be filed with the Court and one or both parties will need to appear in Court to request in person that the Court grant the divorce.
 The attorney should also ensure that the terms of the divorce decree are carried out by preparing all of the documents necessary to transfer assets and establish obligations between the parties.

 As your Magnolia TX divorce lawyer, we guide you through your uncontested divorce from start to finish to ensure it is done right, while minimizing your legal expenses to the greatest extent possible.
 If you and your spouse have agreed to all issues in your divorce and want to be guided through the uncontested divorce process, contact our Magnolia TX office at (281) 305-2775.